-In order for your lawyer to secure less stringent conditions, the judge will need to be satisfied that you will attend court as required, and that you pose no significant risk of harm to the public.
-This may be difficult in an aggravated assault case, but not impossible.
+In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
+This may be difficult in aggravated assault cases, but not impossible.

-Our lawyers are often successful at persuading the Crown Prosecutor in charge to let our clients out.
-Moreover, we will work to secure your release on conditions that are no more than necessary.
-If we can’t convince the prosecutor, we can conduct a formal bail hearing and work to convince the Court.
-Even if you are ultimately detained, we can appeal that decision on very short notice though a Bail Review.
-Such reviews are conducted at the Court of Queen’s Bench of Alberta.
+Our lawyers are often successful at persuading the Crown Prosecutor in charge of bail to let our clients out.
+Moreover, we will work to secure your release on conditions that are no more restrictive than necessary.
+If we can’t convince the Prosecutor, we can conduct a formal bail hearing and work to convince the Court.
+Even if you are ultimately detained, we can appeal that decision on very short notice through a bail review, which is conducted at the Superior Court of British Columbia.

 Typically, if you are found guilty of aggravated assault, you can expect much harsher penalties than with a lesser assault.
-A conviction nearly always results in jail time (no Conditional Sentence Orders – aka “house arrest”).
+A conviction nearly always results in jail time.

 You can expect: